Jesus Raises Jairus’ Daughter Back To Life

 That relationship, however, wasn’t predicated merely upon ability, but upon the role, each of these would have in the future spread of Christianity.

-Other instances in which these three were singled out for greater intimacy with Jesus were in the Transfiguration and the Garden of Gethsemane.
-The probable task assigned to the other apostles was that of controlling and dispersing the multitude.
+Other instances in which these three were singled out for greater intimacy with Jesus were in the transfiguration, Matthew 17:1-13 / Mark 9:2-12 / Luke 9:28-36, and the Garden of Gethsemane, Matthew 26:36-46 / Mark 14:32-42 / Luke 22:39-46.
+The probable task assigned to the other apostles was that of controlling and dispersing the multitude, Matthew 9:25.

 The scorners were put out by Jesus, the spiritual implications of this being profound and perpetual.
 Their conduct here denies any other status to them except that of hired performers at a funeral.

-Mark records the actual syllables that Jesus used in this calling of the little girl back to life, Mark 5:41.
+Mark recorded the actual syllables that Jesus used in this calling of the little girl back to life, Mark 5:41.
 The words are Aramaic, supposed to have been the language Jesus used and from Peter who was present in that inner room, Mark remembered the very words that Christ used.

-The words, ‘little girl’ can also be translated as ‘little lamb’ which again shows the tenderness of Jesus’ voice to the young girl.
-Jesus actually takes the young girl’s hand and tells her to get up, Mark 5:41 / Luke 8:54.
+The words, ‘little girl’, Mark 5:41 / Luke 8:54, can also be translated as ‘little lamb’ which again shows the tenderness of Jesus’ voice to the young girl.

 Coffman, in his commentary, says the following.